Beee4life/acf-city-selector/README.md

 ### TODO

 - [X] Select which fields to use; all, country + state or country + city or state city
-- [ ] Add explanation about how the field validation works
 - [ ] Add select2 to dropdowns

 <a name="credit"></a>